RubixDev/Rug/README.md

 Note: Works server side only, but eating animation is only rendered if the mod is on the client too
 Categories: `EXPERIMENTAL, BUGFIX, FEATURE, SURVIVAL, CLIENT, RUG`

+### edibleSlimeBalls
+Slime Balls are edible and give Jump Boost and Slowness
+Note: Works server side only, but eating animation is only rendered if the mod is on the client too
+Categories: `EXPERIMENTAL, FEATURE, SURVIVAL, CLIENT, RUG`

+### enderPearlDamage
+Amount of damage dealt by Ender Pearls
+Categories: `FEATURE, SURVIVAL, RUG`

+### foodInstantHeal
+Food heals hearts not hunger like in the first MC versions and naturalRegeneration is off
+Note: Recommended to use with peacefulHunger
+Categories: `EXPERIMENTAL, FEATURE, SURVIVAL, RUG`

+### lilyPadsOnCauldron
+Lily Pads can be placed on Cauldrons
+Categories: `FEATURE, SURVIVAL, RUG`

 ### newShulkerBehavior
 Makes shulkers behave like in the current 1.17 snapshots
 Shulkers hit by a shulker bullet have a chance to spawn a new shulker and teleport